rikosintie/Discovery/docs/Getting_Started.md

 `.\venv\Scripts\activate`

-Verify that python is in the venv:
+Verify that python is in the venv folder:

 ```text
 where python